kshaffer/musicianship/popRockHarmony-plagal.md

 ### Double-plagal progression ###

-The "double-plagal" progression is an expansion of the plagal progression discussed above to include the "IV/IV" chord prior to the IV chord.
+The "double-plagal" progression ([Walter Everett's term](http://www.mtosmt.org/issues/mto.04.10.4/mto.04.10.4.w_everett.html)) is an expansion of the plagal progression discussed above to include the "IV/IV" chord prior to the IV chord.
 This is perhaps more simply explained as bVII-IV-I (or simply VII-iv-I in minor).
 The most famous instance of the double-plagal progression is likely the coda from "Hey Jude" by The Beatles:

 <iframe width="300" height="240" src="http://www.youtube.com/embed/eDdI7GhZSQA?start=185" frameborder="0"> </iframe><br/><br/>